lidofinance/dual-governance/docs/specification.md

 - The target contract MUST currently be paused.
 - The function MUST be called by the governance address returned by the `EmergencyProtectedTimelock.getGovernance` method.

+---

-## Contract: Escrow
+## Contract: `Escrow`

 The `Escrow` contract serves as an accumulator of users' (w)stETH, withdrawal NFTs (unstETH), and ETH.
 It has two internal states and serves a different purpose depending on its state:

-* The initial state is the `SignallingEscrow` state.
+- The initial state is the `SignallingEscrow` state.
 In this state, the contract serves as an oracle for users' opposition to DAO proposals.
 It allows users to lock and unlock (unlocking is permitted only for the caller after the `minAssetsLockDuration` has passed since their last funds locking operation) stETH, wstETH, and withdrawal NFTs, potentially changing the global governance state.
 The `minAssetsLockDuration` duration, measured in hours, safeguards against manipulating the dual governance state through instant lock/unlock actions within the `Escrow` contract instance.
-* The final state is the `RageQuitEscrow` state.
+- The final state is the `RageQuitEscrow` state.
 In this state, the contract serves as an immutable and ungoverned accumulator for the ETH withdrawn as a result of the [rage quit](#Rage-quit) and enforces a timelock on reclaiming this ETH by users.

 The `DualGovernance` contract tracks the current signalling escrow contract using the `DualGovernance.getVetoSignallingEscrow` pointer.
 Upon the initial deployment of the system, an instance of `Escrow` is deployed in the `SignallingEscrow` state by the `DualGovernance` contract, and the `DualGovernance.getVetoSignallingEscrow` pointer is set to this contract.